Case Arena - Frankfort HS Hot Dogs

 Another extra point for the friendly conversations that can be had during a visit to the game.
 Frankfort High School staff and parents can fill you in on many memories that have been created underneath the dome roof.

 A third extra point for playing a prominent role as the home arena in the movie Blue Chips.
 During the summer of 1993, the arena was transformed into the “Dolphin Dome” named after the fictitious Western University Dolphins.
 5,000 extras packed the building during the four-game shoot.
-Up until recently, there is memorabilia in a small trophy case in the main lobby
+Up until recently, there are memorabilia in a small trophy case in the main lobby

 One final extra point for the overall design of the arena.
 The domed ceiling provides an ideal canvas to allow visitors unobstructed views from almost anywhere in the gymnasium.
 Case Arena feels more like a college basketball arena than a high school gymnasium.